LunaThePotato/quartz/content/Very Important Notes/Status Conditions (Crowd Control {CC}).md

   The target is :FighterArts_launch: hurled into the air (up to 15 ft) and suspended until the end of it's next turn.
   - It can’t take the Attack action, use item or weapon attacks, or move.
   - It can use reactions and cast spells with verbal/somatic components.
-  - It must succeed on a Concentration save (*DC: 10 + Half of damage*) to maintain any ongoing concentration spell.

 <details>
   <summary style="cursor: pointer; color: var(--primary)">